You Won’t Know Until Later

 One day, one of the kids’ fathers stood at his patio door, deep in thought, hands on his hips, vacantly staring into the yard where we were racing around and giggling.
 He was surely younger than I am now, but he seemed old -- thinning hair, a slight stoop.

-After a while, one of the kids stopped in front of him and asked what he was thinking about.
+After a while, one of the friends stopped in front of him and asked what he was thinking about.
 The rest of us gathered to hear.

 “One day you kids are going to play together for the last time,” the father said.
 “Only you won’t know it was the last time until much later.”